LiranNis/nexus-sso-guide/README.md

 ## Steps
 1. **Configure LDAP**
 Login to Nexus with admin and go to Security > LDAP, and fill it with the right information.
-My advice is to create user that will serve only this purpose for example: Nexus-Auth
+My advice is to create user that will serve only this purpose, for example: Nexus-Auth

 - Install httpd